RATER Model of Service Quality

 A GAP Analysis can then measure the gap between experience and expectation, making it clear to the company ‘where they are and where they want to go’.

 That kind of analysis is applied to each of the five RATER areas.
 The eventual goal of the process is addressing the gaps.

 Quality control and process improvement can only be implemented after finding out what the customers think.
 A company can focus on improvement in the areas where the customers’ expectations are different from the actual offered quality.

 It’s Your Turn

 What do you think?
-What is your experience with the RATER Model?
+What is your experience with the RATER Model of Service Quality?
 Do you recognize the practical explanation or do you have more suggestions?
 What are your success factors for measuring customer expectations?

 Share your experience and knowledge in the comments box below.

 - Czaplewski, A. J., Olson, E. M., & Slater, S. F. (2002).
 Applying the RATER model for service success.
 Marketing Management, 11(1), 14.